jwpconsulting/projectify/README.md

 # License

 Both frontend and backend code are licensed under the GNU Affero General Public License Version 3 or later.
-For more information, please refer to the `LICENSE` file contained in this repository.
+Some third party dependencies are vendored in and available under their respective licenses.
+Please review the license files contained in the `LICENSES` directory located in the Projectify repository.

 See `AUTHORS.txt` file for the list of contributors.